hjasaiwal114/blade/rfcs/2021-01-05-typography-scaling.md

 # Drawbacks/Constraints
 Few things to consider here:
-- As we are moving towards adaptive-layout so we need to consider - should we also support responsive layout?
+- As we are moving towards adaptive-layout so we need to consider - should we also support a responsive layout.
 For both cases, I don't see any challenges as the typography system remains the same.
 - If any product wants to bring in their own typography scale then they need to override the current typography scale provided by blade.
 This also means that you cannot add/remove levels from the base scale

 # Alternatives